Beef Steak (100 G) and Mashed Potato made with Fat (from Fresh) (1 Cup)

 How to consume Beef Steak, Mashed Potato Made With Fat (From Fresh) without glucose spikes

-Pair your meal with high-fiber vegetables like broccoli, spinach, or green beans.
-These can help slow down the absorption of carbohydrates.
+Add non-starchy vegetables like broccoli, spinach, or Brussels sprouts to your meal.
+These foods are high in fiber, which can help slow down the absorption of carbohydrates and reduce glucose spikes.

 Add Healthy Fats

-Include healthy fats such as avocado slices or a sprinkle of chia seeds.
-These can help to slow digestion and the release of glucose into the bloodstream.
+Include healthy fats, such as avocado slices or a handful of nuts, which can help slow digestion and the release of glucose into the bloodstream.

 Stay Hydrated